Ramanand23/COLLEGE_DBMS_PROJECT/README.md

 # College-DBMS-project
 # College Database Management System

-This project implements a simple College Database Management System using PostgreSQL.
-It includes SQL scripts for creating tables, inserting data, and performing various queries.
+This project implements a basic College Database Management System using PostgreSQL.
+It includes SQL scripts for table creation, data insertion, and various queries, as well as an ER diagram designed using normalization principles.

 ## Project Structure